 believes we can find these solutions together.
 Wherever you stand on the political spectrum, we need to get the right policy capable of solving our problems and unifying the country.

-The challenges we face
+The challenges

 Britain faces a transformative decade, without the ideas in place to rise to the challenge.
 A smarter approach to governance needs to start by confronting tomorrow’s big issues today.